svirga/Twitter/README.md

 **Twitter** is a basic twitter app to read and compose tweets the [Twitter API](https://apps.twitter.com/).

-Time spent: **X** hours spent in total
+Time spent: **7** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] User sees app icon in home screen and styled launch screen
+- [X] User sees app icon in home screen and styled launch screen
-- [ ] User can sign in using OAuth login flow
+- [X] User can sign in using OAuth login flow
-- [ ] User can Logout
+- [X] User can Logout
-- [ ] Data model classes
+- [X] Data model classes
-- [ ] User can view last 20 tweets from their home timeline with the user profile picture, username, tweet text, and timestamp.
+- [X] User can view last 20 tweets from their home timeline with the user profile picture, username, tweet text, and timestamp.
-- [ ] User can pull to refresh.
+- [X] User can pull to refresh.
-- [ ] User can tap the retweet and favorite buttons in a tweet cell to retweet and/or favorite a tweet.
+- [X] User can tap the retweet and favorite buttons in a tweet cell to retweet and/or favorite a tweet.
-- [ ] Using AutoLayout, the Tweet cell should adjust it's layout for iPhone 7, Plus and SE device sizes as well as accommodate device rotation.
+- [X] Using AutoLayout, the Tweet cell should adjust it's layout for iPhone 7, Plus and SE device sizes as well as accommodate device rotation.

 The following **stretch** features are implemented: